Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Introduction

 However, most of the aforementioned projects assume an ideal scenario, i.e., all vehicles are connected and automated.
-Considering the fact that the presence of mixed traffic (with different types of connectivity and levels of automation) would be the norm, in the long run, one of the popular ways to enhance CAVs' adaptability in such a complicated environment is to improve their situation-awareness capability.
-For example, vehicles are equipped with more high-resolution onboard sensors and more powerful onboard computers to better perceive the surroundings and make decisions by themselves, a similar path to highly automated vehicles (HAVs)~\cite{arnold2019survey}.
+Because the presence of mixed traffic (with different types of connectivity and levels of automation) would be the norm, in the long run, one of the popular ways to enhance CAVs' adaptability in such a complicated environment is to improve their situation-awareness capability.
+For example, vehicles are equipped with more and more high-resolution onboard sensors and upgraded with powerful onboard computers to better perceive the surroundings and make decisions by themselves, a similar path to highly automated vehicles (HAVs)~\cite{arnold2019survey}.
 However, this roadmap is facing a couple of major challenges: 1) the cost of large-scale real-world implementation is prohibitive; and 2) the detection ranges are limited for onboard sensors, which also suffer from occlusion partially due to mounting heights and positions~\cite{yurtsever2020survey}.

-Recently, roadside sensor-assisted perception is attracting more attention for CAVs and is regarded as a promising way to unlock numerous opportunities for cooperative driving automation applications~\cite{bai2022infrastructure}.
-Current roadside sensing systems are mainly camera-based, which are cost-effective and well-developed for traffic surveillance such as turning movement counts, but hard to provide object-level high-fidelity 3D information caused by lighting conditions and shadowing effects~\cite{datondji2016survey}.
+Recently, roadside sensor-assisted perception is attracting a significant amount of attention for CAVs and is regarded as a promising way to unlock numerous opportunities for cooperative driving automation applications~\cite{bai2022infrastructure}.
+Current roadside sensing systems are mainly camera-based, which are cost-effective and well-developed for traffic surveillance such as turning movement counts, but hard to provide reliable object-level high-fidelity 3D information due to lighting conditions and shadow effects~\cite{datondji2016survey}.